VintageGeek/I2CSoilMoistureSensor/README.md

 ## Methods

 ### Constructor I2CSoilMoistureSensor
-Optionally set sensor I2C address if different from default (0x20)
+Optionally set sensor I2C address if different from default (0x20).
+Per Miceuz's site, if you hot plug the sensor, your address may shift unexpectedly.
+This happened to me (0x20 to 0x45).
+You'll need to use a simple I2C Scanner to find your addresses and then issue a setAddress command to reset.

 ### begin(bool wait)